clamsproject/mmif-visualizer/README.md

 ## Data source repository and input MMIF file
 The data source includes video, audio, and text (transcript) files that are subjects for the CLAMS analysis tools.
 As mentioned above, to make this visualizer work with those files and be able to display the contents on the web browser, those source files need to be accessible from inside the `static` directory.

-The data sources used here are copy righted and are NOT in the repository.
-At
+This directory contains an example MMIF file in `input/whisper-spacy.json`.
+This file refers to three media files:

-The data sources are embedded in a MMIF file and it is the MMIF file that is handed to the visualizer.
-There is an example input MMIF file in `input/video-transcript-demux-fa.short.json`, this file refers to three media files:
+1. service-mbrs-ntscrm-01181182.mp4

-1. cpb-aacip-507-z31ng4hp5t.part.mp4
+2. service-mbrs-ntscrm-01181182.wav
-2. cpb-aacip-507-z31ng4hp5t.part.wav
+3. service-mbrs-ntscrm-01181182.txt

-3. cpb-aacip-507-z31ng4hp5t.part.trn
+These files can be found in a compressed folder at `/input/example_files.zip`.
+They can be extracted anywhere on the host machine, as long as they are placed in the subdirectories `video`, `audio`, and `text` respectively.

-According to the MMIF file those three files should be in `/data/video` ,  `/data/audio` and `/data/text` respectively.
+According to the MMIF file, those three files should be found in the `/data` directory.
 The Flask server will look for these files in `static/data/video`, `static/data/audio` and `static/data/text`, amd those directories should point at the appropriate location:

 - If you run the visualizer in a Docker container, then the `-v` option in the docker-run command is used to mount the local data directory `/Users/shared/archive` to the `/data` directory on the container and the `static/data` symlink already points to that.
 - If you run the visualizer on your local machine without using a container, then you have a couple of options (where you may need to remove the current link first):